cwx-worst-one/EAT/README.md

 The main dataset in our experiment is [AudioSet](https://research.google.com/audioset/).
 Regrettably, we are unable to release the data due to copyright restrictions.
 Data manifest is available at [here](https://drive.google.com/file/d/1LH2C0q3d4zndoR3-oGkVdYYqDCIdxIsm/view?usp=drive_link).
 We follow the file format in [wav2vec](https://github.com/facebookresearch/fairseq/tree/main/examples/wav2vec) and [data2vec](https://github.com/facebookresearch/fairseq/tree/main/examples/data2vec), where `.tsv` format file is for index while `.lbl` and `.csv` format files are specific for classification task.
 You could modify the files for your own database.

 ## Pre-Training
 Our codes are adapted from [Audio-MAE](https://github.com/facebookresearch/AudioMAE) and [data2vec](https://github.com/facebookresearch/fairseq/tree/main/examples/data2vec).
 We employ `pretraining_AS2M.yaml` as our default pre-training config.
-To pre-train the EAT model, you could run the script `pretraining_AS2M.sh` by:
+To pre-train the EAT model on Audioset, you could run the script `pretraining_AS2M.sh` by:
 ```bash
 bash EAT/scripts/pretraining_AS2M.sh
 ```
+If you need to pre-train the EAT model on other datasets where audio lengths are not fixed at 10 seconds, you can refer to the instructions in
+`feature_extract/readme.md`

 ## Fine-Tuning
 We employ `finetuning.yaml` as our default fine-tuning config.
 To fine-tune the EAT model in different downstream tasks, you could run the script `finetuning_{task}.sh`, where `{task}` includes `AS20K`, `AS2M`, `ESC50` and `SPCv2`.
 For example, you can fine-tune EAT on `AS20K` by executing: